tamkeen-tms/electron-window-manager/README.md

 ```

 ### `focus()`
-Makes the window under focus
+Makes the window under focus.

 ### `useLayout( name )`
-Sets the layout to use in the window, by name
+Sets the layout to use in the window, by name.
 ```
     var window = window.createNew( ... );
     window.useLayout('classy');